Diligent Corporation

-Diligent Corporation, known as Diligent, is a software as a service company that enables board members of corporations, government organisations, and not-for-profit groups to share and collaborate information for board meetings.
-Headquartered in New York City, and incorporated in tax haven Delaware, the company has offices in Galway, Ireland; London, UK; Washington, D.C.; Munich, Germany; Budapest, Hungary; Hong Kong;India and China.
+Diligent Corporation is a software as a service company that enables groups to share and collaborate information for board meetings.
+Headquartered in New York City, and incorporated in Delaware, the company has offices in Galway, Ireland; London, England; Washington, D.C.; Munich, Germany; Budapest, Hungary; Hong Kong; Bangalore, India; Sydney and Vancouver.

 The company's main products are based on a software as a service model and sold by subscription.
-These include corporate governance technologies, such as a board portal for messaging, and voting tools for board directors and executives.
-Diligent's products are used by 40 percent of all Fortune 1000 companies.
+These include corporate governance technologies, such as a board portal for messaging, and voting tools.
+Diligent's products are used by 65 percent of all Fortune 1000 companies.

 History

-Early history

-Diligent was founded by Brian Henry and Kiri Borg in 1994 as Manhattan Creative Partners (MCP).
-In 1998, SunAmerica became a client of Manhattan Creative Partners after SunAmerica director Peter Harbeck and Brian Henry discovered a joint passion as airplane owners and recreational pilots.
-In 1999, Alessandro Sodi was hired and trained by Henry and Borg to assist in account management.
-Eventually, Henry turned over the day-to-day management of the SunAmerica account to Sodi.
+Diligent was founded by Brian Henry and Kiri Borg in 1994 as Manhattan Creative Partners (MCP) which consulted and hosted secure websites for financial institutions, mutual funds and insurance companies.

-In 2000, when SunAmerica expressed their desire to do away with their burdensome hard-copy corporate board paper books, Henry conceived of and hand-drew the design for the original and first web-based "Boardbook."
-Marco Morsella, the first employee hired by Henry and Borg in 1997 to be MCP's graphic designer, created a digital GUI based on Henry's design.
-SunAmerica became the first company to license the new, web-based Boardbook.
-Henry and Borg, and later the Diligent Partners, recognized the value of this innovative technology and invested most of the profits from other consultancy projects into the continuing development of the new software product.

-New company
+Diligent began developing Boardbook in early 2001, when AIG Sunamerica, requested a secure automation of board documents.

 In 2003, Henry and Borg formed Diligent Partners, together with Sharon Daniels, Dan Kiley, Kenneth Carroll, Alessandro Sodi, Marc Daniels and Robert Craig.
-Henry was named CEO of the new entity, Sodi, President, and Carroll, chairman.
-At the same time, the company renamed MCP to Diligent Board Member Services "to reflect the firm's shift of focus to corporate governance service delivery."
-By 2006, Diligent had expanded to Europe, Canada, and the UK.
+Manhattan Creative Partners was renamed to Diligent Board Member Services, shifting the services to focus on corporate governance delivery software.